 Step by Step Instructions

 Choose A Base

-Crackers and breads tend to take up the most space on the board, so it is wise to arrange them first.
-Fan crackers and breads to make them easier to pick-up.
+Crackers and bread tend to take up the most space on the board, so it is wise to arrange them first.
+Fan crackers and bread to make them easier to pick up.
 Impress your most discerning guests by brushing thin Italian bread slices with olive oil and seasonings and bake until crisp.
-Arrange on charcuterie board leaving space in-between crackers and bread for cured meats, spreads, dried fruits (mission figs, apricots, cranberries, and sun dried pears are a few options) and more.
-Include grapes for flavor, color and texture.
-Add a little heat and vibrant orange color to the board with thin sliced strips of Trader Joe’s Chile Spiced Dried Mango.
+Arrange on charcuterie board leaving space in-between crackers and bread for cured meats, spreads, dried fruits (mission figs, apricots, cranberries, and sun-dried pears are a few options), and more.
+Include grapes for flavor, color, and texture.
+Add a little heat and vibrant orange color to the board with thin-sliced strips of Trader Joe’s Chile Spiced Dried Mango.